I recently did a couple of events for Lowdham Book Festival, the largest festival of its kind in Nottinghamshire.

 Chris Longmuir has been struggling for years to get published, and I can imagine what it must feel like for her right now.
 You can read more about her on her website:

-UK crime writer, creator of young Derbyshire police detectives DC Ben Cooper and DS Diane Fry, who are based in England's Peak District.
+UK crime writer, creator of young Derbyshire police detectives Ben Cooper and Diane Fry, based in England's Peak District.
 Titles in the series so far:

 DANCING WITH THE VIRGINS,